 Occasional security issues may arise as in any other developing country.
-Engabo safaris maintains up-to-date information on all parts of the Country and will advise Clients accordingly at the time of booking if any risks appear to be present.
+Engabo safaris maintain up-to-date information on all parts of the Country and will advise Clients accordingly at the time of booking if any risks appear to be present.
 Basic precautions should be taken, as in all countries, and common sense should be used.
 It is not advised to display expensive jewelry, leave bags unattended or leave money lying around.
 Generally, Uganda is considered to be a safe and very welcoming country.

-The longest day of travel is for a three-day gorilla tour and this can be up to nine hours in a vehicle.
-During this journey several stops will be made, including a visit to the Equator, a stop for lunch, and other stops for refreshments and other facilities.
+The longest day of travel is a three-day gorilla tour and this can be up to nine hours in a vehicle.
+During this journey, several stops will be made, including a visit to the Equator, a stop for lunch, and other stops for refreshments and other facilities.
 Most itineraries will not require any more than five hours in a vehicle in one day.
 Again various stops are made to ensure your comfort.

 What should I expect to see on Safari?

-Uganda is one of the best places in the world to view Chimpanzees with trekking available in Kibale Forest, Kyambura and many other forested areas in Uganda.
-Gorilla tracking safaris are at Mgahinga and Bwindi National Parks in the far southwest of the country, with access also available in Rwanda and Democratic Republic of Congo (former Zaire).
+Uganda is one of the best places in the world to view Chimpanzees with trekking available in Kibale Forest, Kyambura, and many other forested areas in Uganda.
+Gorilla tracking safaris are at Mgahinga and Bwindi National Parks in the far southwest of the country, with access also available in Rwanda and the Democratic Republic of Congo (former Zaire).
 Fourteen other species of primates can be seen in Uganda.

-Uganda’s strategic position on the Albertine Rift Valley makes it home to an incredible variety of flora and fauna.
+Uganda’s strategic position in the Albertine Rift Valley makes it home to an incredible variety of flora and fauna.
 More than 1,060 species of birds can be viewed, including many migrating birds.
 Unique species of butterflies are also found